appscode/blog/content/post/stash-v2023.01.05/index.md

 - stash
 ---

-We are announcing Stash `v2023.01.05` which includes a bug fix and few improvements.
+We are announcing Stash `v2023.01.05` which includes a few fixes and improvements.
 You can find the complete changelog [here](https://github.com/stashed/CHANGELOG/blob/master/releases/v2023.01.05/README.md).
 In this post, we are going to highlight the changes.

 ### Bug Fixes